Our Father – The Merciful Teacher

 He used those oldest two and the middle one’s awe over the beautifully pink tinted clouds and the crescent moon as we walked down the long gravel drive searching out more ripened blackberries.

-He used that sleeping 14 month old as he snuggled into my arms, his smiling big brother, and the hurt sister climbing into the backpack carrier that rested on her daddy’s back.
+He used that sleeping 14-month-old as he snuggled into my arms, his smiling big brother and the hurt sister climbing into the backpack carrier that rested on her daddy’s back.
 How peaceful it was to watch.

 He also used that adorable girl and her older brother taking time to lend some attention to a few of their best friends.

-He used a curious little six-year-old searching for the North Star because not so long ago we read about a Native American named Kaya who used the North Star to find her way home.
-The trees ultimately blocked his view, but as we cimbed back up the gravel road, he quickly recognized the western side of the farm as I pointed out the setting sun in the distance.
+He used a curious little six-year-old searching for the North Star because not so long ago, we read about a Native American named Kaya who used the North Star to find her way home.
+The trees ultimately blocked his view, but as we climbed back up the gravel road, he quickly recognized the western side of the farm as I pointed out the setting sun in the distance.

 Yes.
 God is good.
 I don’t have one reason to complain.
 I am so blessed.

-Psalm 136:1 – O give thanks unto the Lord; for he is good: for his mercy endureth for ever.
+Psalm 136:1 – O give thanks unto the Lord; for he is good: for his mercy endureth forever.